 The attractiveness project seeks to capture the reasons behind why people choose to leave sparsely populated / remote and urban adjacent rural areas, why they move there, and why they always have stayed there.
 Find out more about the project.

-Rural Tourism in the Nordics
+Rural tourism in the Nordic region

 MAMBA (Maximised Mobility and Accessibility of Services in Regions Affected by Demographic Change)